-Sustained Use of Cloud Based Point of Sale on Non-Financial Performance Sustained Use of Cloud-Based Point of Sales has positive and significant effects towards variable Y2 or Non-Financial Performance.
-Shown statistically by t test with tcal is bigger than ttable (3.933 < 1.987), and the p-value t is bigger than α (0.000 > 0.050).
+Sustained Use of Cloud Based Point of Sale Positively Affects Non-Financial Performance Sustained Use of Cloud-Based Point of Sales has positive and significant effect on variable Y2 or Non-Financial Performance.
+Shown statistically by t test with tcal is bigger than t-table (3.933 < 1.987), and the p-value t is bigger than $\alpha$ (0.000 > 0.050).
 This test decided that H0 is rejected.
-The regression coefficient that obtained positive shows that the escalation of Variable X1 or Sustained Use of Cloud-Based Point of Sales could escalate the Variable Y2 or Non-Financial performance significantlyPartially, the independent variable X1, which represents Sustained Use of Cloud-Based Point of Sales has a significant effect on the dependent variable Y2, which represents Non-Financial Performance.
+The regression coefficient that is positive shows that the escalation of Variable X1 or Sustained Use of Cloud-Based Point of Sales could escalate the Variable Y2 or Non-Financial performance significantly.
+Partially, the independent variable X1, which represents Sustained Use of Cloud-Based Point of Sales, has a significant effect on the dependent variable Y2, which represents Non-Financial Performance.
 Shown by the partial effect test with a p-value of 0.000 is greater than 0.05.
-Prior studies supported that ICT continuance usage can positively impact organization non-financial performance by enhancing clients' satisfaction, through gaining a competitive edge, producing new products, and getting accurate data (Al-Sharafi et al., 2017, 2019).
+The previous studies supported that ICT continuance usage can positively impact organization non-financial performance by enhancing clients' satisfaction, through gaining a competitive edge, producing new products, and getting accurate data (Al-Sharafi et al., 2017, 2019).
 Likewise, findings from prior studies also suggested that the impact of ICT can lead to sales growth rate, increase profitability, productivity, and lessen operational cost (Hendrik et al., 2018; Paramita, 2019; Suryaputra & Wiradinata, 2016).